zxmmxzzxmmxz/nlp/hw1/README.md

     cd nlp-class-hw/cgw

-This task involves writing or creating weighted context-free grammars in order to parse English sentences and utterances.
-The vocabulary is fixed.
+This task involves writing or creating weighted context-free grammars to parse English sentences and utterances.
+The vocabulary set is fixed.

 ## Install requirements